 You caught me, I’m assuming this has been eye opening or at least, I hope it has.
 What I wanted to do here is move beyond some of the typical “Questions to Ask” list that I know you have seen a million times like what kind of tools/software do you make use of in the planning process, do you own your own equipment, what technologies are you familiar with, etc.

-When we think of events and event planning, as an event professional, you are aptly concerned with two key things; The overall experience of the event in the eyes of the attendees and what it took to bring that experience to life.
-When you are going through the process of selecting you next event production and creative partner, keep these two things in mind.
-Choose your next partner by both the experience they create for the attendees as well as one that has your best interests at heart and is focused not just on this show, but all the ones down the road.
+When we think of events and event planning, as an event professional, you are aptly concerned with two key things: the overall experience of the event in the eyes of the attendees, and what it took to bring that experience to life.
+When you are going through the process of selecting your next event production and creative partner, keep these two things in mind.
+Choose your next partner by both the experience they create for the attendees, as well as one that has your best interests at heart and is focused not just on this show, but all the ones down the road.